futoin/specs/draft/ftn24_if_ui_flow_engine.md

 - `Next` - a general continuation action (button);
 - `Back` - a general return action (button);
 - `Cancel` - a general cancellation action (button);
+- `UnknownPage` - a code to inform Backend of unsupported native screen;

+## 1.8.
+WebView Fallback Logic concept

+Whenever the Application receives instruction for a Process or a Screen it does not support.
+It must immediately inform the Backend with an `action` call using the `UnknownPage` code.

+The Backend's behavior is to request rendering of the same screen via WebView instead of embedded code.
+Therefore, all applications should support WebView rendering of pages even if those are not present in the original requirements.

 # 2. Interface schema